mirceaulinic/mirceaulinic.github.io/email_list.md

 ---
 layout: page
 title: Email List
-subtitle: Event-driven network automation email list
+subtitle: Event-driven network automation and orchestration
 ---

 Starting with January 2018, I will be running a free event-driven network